magickw/RegExTutorial/Regular Expressions (RegEx) Tutorial.md

     \D  -----> Non-digit characters.
     \s ("s" comes from "space") ----->Space symbols: include spaces, tabs \t, newline \n and other rare characters such as \v, \f and \r.
     \S - except \s.
-    \w ("w" comes from "word") ----->"Latin letters or numbers or underscore '_'.
+    \w ("w" comes from "word") ----->Latin letters or numbers or underscore '_'.
 Non-Latin letters (such as Cyrillic or Hindi) do not belong to \w.
     \W -----> except \w.
     . -----> any character with the flag 's', otherwise any character except a newline \n.

-Let's explore the "Number" class.
-Without the flag `g`, the regular expression looks only for the first match, which is the first digit \d.
-Let's add the flag g to find all numbers:
+Let's explore the "digit" class.
+Without the flag `g`, the regular expression `\d` looks only for the first match, which is the first number .
+Let's add the flag `g` to find all numbers:

     let str = "+1(911)-123-4567";
     let regexp = /\d/g;